JosephKBS/healmatcher/README.md

 # healmatcher
-- `healmatcher` is a simple but fast probabilistic matching package developed by NYULH HEAL Lab.
+- `healmatcher` is a simple but fast probabilistic data matching package developed by NYULH HEAL Lab.
 - The package is best optimized for matching healthcare database (e.g. EHR) as it has designed to link Medicaid and Client Database System data.
 - `Splink package` is extensively being used to run core linkage processes.
 - Currently, the model supports 4 variables (`sex`, `date of birth`, `last 4 digits of ssn`, and `first 2 letters of last name`) to run the linkage process.
--

 ## How to install